yehezkiel1086/yehezkiel1086/README.md

 # Hey, you can call me Hezki

 - 👨‍🎓 Informatics Engineering student at Institut Teknologi Sepuluh Nopember, Surabaya
-- 🌐 Love software development and cybersecurity
+- 🌐 Working on software development and cybersecurity

 ### My Github Stats